 - ½ teaspoon sea salt

-- 1 ½ tablespoons pumpkin spice mix, *see notes
+- 1 tablespoon pumpkin spice mix, *see note 2

-- To a medium bowl, add the flour, brown sugar, and cinnamon and whisk to combine.
-Add the butter cubes and use the tips of your fingers to rub the butter into the flour mix.
+- Make the streusel topping: To a medium bowl, add the sugar, pumpkin pie spice, and orange zest, and use your fingertips to rub the zest and spices into the sugar.
+Add the flour and butter and use your fingertips to rub the butter into the dry ingredients.
 You'll be left with a crumble consistency.
-Set aside.
+Set aside in the fridge.

-- Using an ice cream scoop or large spoon, distribute the batter amongst the muffin liners.
+- Using an ice cream scoop or large spoon, distribute the batter amongst the muffin liners and make sure to fill them all the way to the top for high muffin tops.
+If you're using tulip muffin cases, fill them only to the surface of the muffin pan.
 Crumble some streusel topping on top of each muffin.

-- Bake for 22-24 minutes.
+- Bake at 200°C (392°F) for the first 5 mins, then turn down the temperature to 175°C (347°F) and bake for another 15 minutes.
 Check they are done by piercing them with a toothpick or a knife, the knife should come out almost clean- a few crumbs are fine.
-Allow the muffins to cool for 5 minutes before transferring them to a cooling rack to cool further for 30 minutes.
+Allow the muffins to cool for 5 minutes, then carefully lift them out of the tray and transfer them to a cooling rack to cool further for 30 minutes.

-- Mix together the maple syrup, lemon juice, and powdered sugar until smooth.
+- Make the glaze: Mix together the powdered sugar, maple syrup, and vanilla extract until smooth.
 You can add more or less sugar depending on whether you want it runny or thicker.
-Drizzle the maple icing on top of the muffins.
+Drizzle the maple icing on top of the muffins once they have cooled.

-- Soy milk works best for fluffy muffins, but you can swap it for almond milk or oat milk.
+- Vegan Buttermilk: Soy milk works best for fluffy muffins, but you can swap it for almond milk or oat milk.
 Learn more in my vegan buttermilk post.

 - Some white sugar in the US is not vegan, if in doubt use organic sugar.